I’m not sure if Chicken Broccoli Stir Fry has ever actually existed in authentic Chinese cuisine.

 So it was only a matter of time before I had to come up with a homemade, healthy, whole Chicken Broccoli Stir Fry.

-One great thing about this dish is that, since I’m making it at home, I can be very conscious of the ingredients that go in so I know it’s healthy.
+One great thing about this dish is that, since I’m making it at home, I select all of the ingredients so I know it’s healthy.

 The second great thing for someone such as myself (who likes to keep things as simple as possible in the kitchen): it’s also a complete meal that you can throw together in under 30 minutes.